“I don’t get the ‘Christianity’ thing, and I’m too embarrassed to ask anyone, because I feel like I’m the only one who doesn’t know this stuff…”

 - “If God is so good, why would He let such rotten things happen in the world?”

 Look around this site for more reading to help you grow in your faith.
-Here are other ways to help you grow (in no particular order):
+Here are other suggestions for ways to help you grow (in no particular order):

 - Find Christian podcasts to listen to while you exercise.
 (My two current favorites: this one and this one.)
-Or find more of my favorite books, movies, etc., to help you grow in your faith: Favorites.
+Or find more of my favorite books, movies, etc., to help you grow in your faith: See these favorites.

 - Go mill around a Christian or Catholic Christian bookstore and see what books grab you.
 Find a devotional type book that can help you read through and understand the bible on a daily basis (little bits to read each day).

-- Find a church where you feel comfortable, then reach out to meet people who can grow in faith along with you.
+- Find a church where you feel comfortable, then reach out to help others there and meet people who can grow in faith along with you.

 Have you always wondered these things but were afraid to ask whoever that Christian person is in your life that you know would know?